 Taping Off For The Stripes

-Another one saved.
+And that’s how to paint stripes on your furniture like a pro and save another one from the landfill.
 I hope you enjoyed this makeover.
 I sure did.
 What a huge difference a little paint will make.

 Until the next project… xo, Do